Fire Craft – Oregon: how to make fire in the Oregon wet

 I’m down to my last match!

 As a participant, you will learn and apply a variety of fire making techniques during the intro Fire Craft course.
-We will instruct in the use of fire starters such as matches, lighters, flints, and magnesium, and learn many other types of emergency fire starters.
+We will instruct in the use of fire starters such as matches, lighters, flints, and magnesium, and learn many other types of emergency fire starting techniques.
 You learn to make flammable tinder from plant and wood sources while also learning the best types of kindling’s available.

 I’m cold and sopping wet!